Skip to content

 Install MCP configuration for Claude Desktop:

-shannot mcp install
+shannot setup mcp install

 # or

-shannot mcp install --client claude-desktop
+shannot setup mcp install --client claude-desktop

 This adds to ~/Library/Application Support/Claude/claude_desktop_config.json (macOS):